 Arch based systems use a package management tool called pacman.
 If you run Arch or any Arch based system such as Manjaro or Parabola, this is what you will use.
 Gantoo uses Portage Package Manager.

 Some distros are considered more stable than others.
 It usually has to do with the package manager (what it allows you to install from it) and how often the distro is updated.
 E.g. Debian is considered a stable distribution with older software, whereas e.g. Arch is considered a more unstable distribution but with newer software.
 Thus, depending on what you’ll use the machine for stability might be a priority or not.
+E.g., Debian and CentOS might be used for servers where stability is needed, whereas Arch might be good for local machine where you do not want to install from source all the time.

 One should always opt for using free software and control as much as possible of the system.
 Note that there is a difference between “open source” and “free software”.
 It might not be possible to Core/Libre-boot (free software version of BIOS) your machine, but running a free OS might be possible.
 When running a completely free software OS one might have problems with proprietary drivers for some devices such as WiFi-cards, so this must be checked.